manan-g/hash-news/README.md

 ## hashNews

 We developed this project for our college capstone project program.
-We aimed to create a decentralised platform which enables journalist to post articles and related media on the blockchain and ipfs respectively.
+1. We aimed to create a decentralised platform which enables journalist to post articles and related media on the blockchain and ipfs respectively.
+2. And then allow common users to access the immmutable ledger via html injection on social media posts and browser by building a browser extension.

 ### Tech Stack used
  - **Solidity**: To create smart contract for the application logic.